pjtinker/turbo-vumc/README.md

 Implementation notes:
 * I added two approaches for assigning a driver to an automobile to give you some insight into frontend and backend business logic.
 * I added the avatars to give myself an opportunity to use a trait and some reusable code betwixt models (to help check off some OOP approaches).
 You'll need an Unsplash API key and secret (they're free) added to the .env as <code>UNSPLASH_ACCESS_KEY</code> and <code>UNSPLASH_PRIVATE_KEY</code> if you build locally.
 When editing an existing automobile or driver, if you click the avatar image a new random image will be pulled.
 * I used a repository pattern with a service layer in the backend.
 I like this pattern for models that require business logic in their handling as it gives you one contract to follow when performing CRUD actions and a separate layer in which to apply business logic.
+This provides flexibility to use throughout the app without duplication of code.

 Local Installation
 * 1. Clone the project